Challenging limiting beliefs

 Undoing limiting beliefs

 When a leader or manager understands the process to go through to challenge limited beliefs, then they have the key to secure positive change for the greater good.
-I’m not suggesting that it is a leader or manager’s job to change people’s beliefs.
+I’m not suggesting it is a leader or manager’s job to change people’s beliefs.
 And certainly, we need to make sure we respect people’s beliefs, particularly in the arena of equality.
-However a good leader or manager will understand the effects of limiting beliefs and understand the process of undoing them.
+However, a good leader or manager will understand the effects of limiting beliefs and understand the process of undoing them.

 People act and react in accordance with their beliefs and uncovering those beliefs to enable positive growth is extremely powerful.
 Brainwashing people or trying to force people down a different route is not ethical, and it is not what I am suggesting.
-Everyone has a free will, and this must be respected.
+Everyone has free will, and this must be respected.
 But it is useful to know, how and what you need to do to understand when your employees are holding unhelpful beliefs about themselves or others.
-Being aware that these beliefs can be changed can help you to influence and persuade employees to adopt more positive beliefs.
+Being aware these beliefs can be changed can help you to influence and persuade employees to adopt more positive beliefs.